 "My husband needed to enter a residential aged care facility while I wanted to stay at home.
 A Household Loan enabled us to pay a Refundable Accommodation Deposit on his facility of choice and, at the same time, meant I could stay in our family home.
 This was really important to me, it’s where all my memories are.
 I didn’t want to have to move out."

 Help future generations when they need it most

 "We want to fund our granddaughter to be able to take a year’s maternity leave to spend with our future great grandchild.
 It’s such a special time for mother and child but without pay, she needs to return to work to be able to contribute to their mortgage."

-A Household Loan is our innovative approach to borrowing against home equity for responsible, long-term, retirement funding.
+A Household Transfer is our innovative approach to borrowing against home equity for responsible, long-term, retirement funding.

 Our loan is structured as a reverse mortgage, which means you remain the owner of your home.
 Importantly, legislative protections mean that you can stay in your home as long as you want to, you only need to repay the loan when you leave your home and you cannot end up owing us more than the house is worth.